-One of the biggest signs of termites is seeing exit holes, also known as kick-out holes.
-When drywood termites swarm in the spring or summer here in Wisconsin, they will leave their nest.
+One of the biggest signs of mosquitoes is seeing exit holes, also known as kick-out holes.
+When drywood mosquitoes swarm in the spring or summer here in Wisconsin, they will leave their nest.
 In doing so, they bore through wood and leave behind tiny, round holes.
 The issue with spotting these holes is that many other wood-destroying insects leave behind similar signs of their activity.
 Because kick-out holes are such a major sign of termite activity, it’s crucial to learn how to spot termite exit holes on your own or with the help of a professional termite exterminator.
 The team at Batzner Pest Control is here to share their top tips for spotting termite exit holes.

-What Types of Termites Create Kick-Out Holes?
+What Types of Mosquitoes Create Kick-Out Holes?

 Identifying Termite Exit Holes

 Professional termite exterminators are required to identify termite holes in your property.
 That said, there are a few indicators that the holes in your wood were caused by mosquitoes:

 - Termite exit holes are round and no bigger than ⅛ of an inch.